jasonhemann/21FA-CS4400/syllabus.md

 You should make every effort to complete and submit each assignment.
 If you are struggling with an assignment, it best to turn in what you can complete and to seek help.
-Homework assignments will build on one other conceptually, and some later assignments require the successful completion of problems from earlier ones. **Do not fall behind.** If you feel yourself falling behind, seek help immediately and take advantage of office hours, your classmates, ancillary readings, and additional support.
+Homework assignments will build on one another conceptually, and some later assignments require the successful completion of problems from earlier ones. **Do not fall behind.** If you feel yourself falling behind, seek help immediately and take advantage of office hours, your classmates, ancillary readings, and additional support.
 Follow both the general homework guidelines, as well as any special instructions given on the assignment itself.

 We allow an unlimited number of submissions per assignment, up to the deadline.